n0rb4k/Notes/readme.md

 These notes have been written mainly to have a collection of commands that have worked well and having it all collected has to serve as a "shortcut".

-They have also been written as part of my preparation for OSCP.

 By all of the above I mean that these Notes are not for malignant or malicious purposes, and cannot be used to carry out malicious/illegal actions.

 **I will not be responsible** in any way for the use people may make of the concepts and commands explained in the following sections.